YongshuoLiu/Traj-PathFormer/README.md

 Keep those artifacts locally or publish them separately when needed for reproducibility.

-## Notes
+## License

-This repository is organized for research reproducibility.
-It intentionally keeps source code, documentation, and manuscript assets in Git while leaving large datasets and experiment artifacts outside the repository.
+Copyright (c) 2026 Yuting Song

+All rights reserved.

+This repository is publicly visible for academic review and reference only.

+No permission is granted to copy, reproduce, modify, distribute, sublicense, publish, or use the source code, dataset, documentation, models, or any part of this repository for commercial or non-commercial purposes without explicit written permission from the copyright holder.